paxxion/country-load/README.md

 `craft.countryLoad.italyProvinces(region)`

-Returns all the _province_ for the specified region, split into `name` and `code` since it's quite common to need both:
+Returns all the _province_ for the specified region.
+If you don't pass a `region`, you will get the complete provinces array.
+Note that each provice has two keys, `name` and `code` since it's quite common to need both:

 ```
 {